AdobeDocs/journey-optimizer.it-IT/help/using/code-based/test-code-based.md

    <!--When creating a content experiment, you need to select a given treatment and click the **[!UICONTROL Simulate content]** button to obtain the link corresponding to that treatment, then select another treatment, click the **[!UICONTROL Simulate content]** button to obtain a new preview link, and so on.-->

-   >[!TIP]
-   >
-   >Quando aggiorni il contenuto o selezioni un profilo di test o un trattamento diverso, il collegamento di anteprima viene aggiornato automaticamente.
+   Quando aggiorni il contenuto o selezioni un profilo di test o un trattamento diverso, il collegamento di anteprima viene aggiornato automaticamente.
 Puoi copiare il collegamento in diverse schede del browser e confrontare le esperienze.